yclas/guides/docs/Yclas-self-hosted-installation-software-requirements.md

 # Requirements
 There are a few requriements before proceeding!
-Make sure to go though them before trying to install Yclas Self-Hosted.
+Make sure to go though them before trying to install Yclas Self-hosted.

 **Main requirements**